capy-language/capy/README.md

 apply_2_and_3(mul);
 ```

-Lambdas, or anonymous functions, are a necessity in any good programming language.
+Lambdas, or anonymous functions, are extremely useful in many programming languages.
 This one singular lambda syntax allows for far more consistency and easier code evolution
 than the two separate syntaxes for lambdas and functions many languages are forced to go with.